Close

 Damages

 Damages represent the losses and injuries you experienced because of the construction accident.
 Often, damages are measured in money and compensation, although many are subjective and might not necessarily come at a financial cost.
-Our construction accident and injury lawyers can help you calculate damages and maximize compensation.
+Our lawyers can help you calculate damages and maximize compensation.

 Economic damages are often measured in dollar amounts.
 Medical costs are usually one of the biggest factors in economic damages calculations, especially if injuries are severe and require long-term care.
 You can also claim the value of lost wages if you cannot return to work.

-Non-economic damages are subjective experiences that often do not have an easily determined value.
+Non-economic damages are subjective experiences that often do not have a set economic value demonstrated through bills and receipts.
+We often discuss these damages generally as “pain and suffering” damages.
 Physical and emotional pain and suffering can be huge factors in a construction accident case, and they deserve considerable compensation.
 Other examples of non-economic damages might include harm to your reputation or humiliation from the accident.

 Evidence to Support Your Claims in a Pennsylvania Construction Accident Case